johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ```
 {
-    'Class A': "This is the liberal solution: All text is good aswell as bad.
+    'Document A': "This is the liberal solution: All text is good aswell as bad.
 The good one has to take his own position .
 We are the liberal ones .
 Not the center nor the progressive ones.",
-    'Class B': "This is the center solution: They are bad not good, if everyone remains on his own position we are all alone which is bad .
+    'Document B': "This is the center solution: They are bad not good, if everyone remains on his own position we are all alone which is bad .
 We are the center ones .
 Not the progressive nor the liberal ones .",
-    'Class C': "This is the progressive solution: Another groups position is the problem.
+    'Document C': "This is the progressive solution: Another groups position is the problem.
 They dont move from their position .
 We are the progressive ones .
 Not the liberal nor the center ones . "
 }
 ```